RapidAPI/DevRel-Stack-Data/guides/posts/five-basic-practices-for-rest-api-security/post.md

 ---
-Title: Five Basic Practices For REST API Security
+title: Five Basic Practices For REST API Security
 description: REST APIs allow you to create, read, update and delete operations between a client and a server.
 There are a number of ways to secure REST APIs.
 publishedDate: 2022-05-19T15:47:03.907Z
 lastModifiedDate: 2022-05-19T15:47:03.907Z